 Drinking Water Quality.
-In 2017, tap water remained excellent and comparable to that of any other country in Western Europe.
+In 2018, tap water remained excellent and comparable to that of any other country in Western Europe.
 Strict legal requirements apply to the quality of drinking water.
 Compliance is monitored in accordance with the drinking water monitoring programmes, approved by the Estonian Health Board.
-In 2017, we took a total of 2,973 samples across the service area (2016: 2,948).
-The quality of drinking water taken from the customers' tap was 99.93% (2016: 99.93%) compliant with the requirements.
-Only 2 samples taken did not meet the requirements at first, but after immediate maintenance actions were taken, the new samples taken were fully compliant.
+In 2018, we took a total of 2,977 samples across the service area (2017: 2,973).
+The quality of drinking water taken from the customers' tap was 99.93% (2017: 99.93%) compliant with the requirements.
+Only 2 samples (2017: 2) did not meet the requirements at first, but the new samples taken after immediate maintenance actions were fully compliant.